 The second issue I faced in my room was with the jet spray next to the toilet, which is connected to the water supply in the shower.
 This means, if you’ve turned the knob to shower, then the water won’t flow to the jet spray.
 This is not ideal at a moment of vulnerability!

-The shower head was small and low, but it was alright and I could make-do with it.
+The shower head was small and low, but it was alright and I could make do with it.

-Dining at Oberoi grand, Kolkata
+Dining at Oberoi Grand, Kolkata

 There are two restaurants and a bar at the Oberoi Grand.
-Baan Thai is the Thai speciality restaurant, as the name suggests, while threesixtythree is the all-day dining option serving a range of global cuisines.
+Baan Thai is the Thai specialty restaurant, as the name suggests, while threesixtythree is the all-day dining option serving a range of global cuisines.